Wednesday, July 25, 2018

 Compass-plants are taller than we are.
 Their roots go way deeper than the flowers are tall.
 Not every year do they bloom.
 The roots store up energy annually until the plants sense that the time is right, and then most bloom at once.
 2018 seems a good year for them here.

 A rare photo (from a fleeting moment of misty light up close and blue sky behind).
 I walk mornings with my camera on misty days.
-Cloud-filtered light makes the best flower photos.
+Cloud-filtered light makes the best photos.
 So I rarely catch a patch of blue sky.
 I love cloudy days.

 Canada milk vetch with butterfly milkweed and leadplant.